Activities

 CFUW at UN CSW69

-March 10-21, 2025: CFUW delegates attend UN Commission on the Status of Women: CSW69 / Beijing+30.
+March 10-21, 2025: CFUW delegates attended UN Commission on the Status of Women: CSW69 / Beijing+30.
 Read CFUW's statement: Education as the Pivotal Implementation Tool of the Beijing Platform for Action

 Angelia Thomson recipient of 2024 CFUW Nelson scholarship.